abdulsaleh/asyncio-for-ai/src/request-batchers.md

 In this challenge, you will build an async request batcher for the [Gemini Embedding API](https://ai.google.dev/gemini-api/docs/embeddings).

 Many applications require batching API calls for efficiency.
-Say you're building a search engine with [vector retrieval](https://www.oracle.com/database/vector-search/).
-Your service will receive a continuous stream of search queries and you need to generate an embedding for each one.
+Say you're building an application such as a search engine that requires generating embeddings for a stream of queries.

 You have two options: